theburningmonk/run_taotie_run/README.md

-run_taotie_run
+Run Taotie Run
 ==============

-A mini game themed about Taotie monsters from Here Be Monsters (http://apps.facebook.com/herebemonsters)
+A mini game themed about Taotie monsters from [Here Be Monsters] (http://apps.facebook.com/herebemonsters)